farhan5248/sheep-dog-cloud/sheep-dog-aws/README-deployment.md

 ## Deployment Scripts

-- `scripts/deploy-to-ecs.bat`: Script to deploy to AWS ECS
 - `scripts/deploy-to-eks.bat`: Script to deploy to AWS EKS
 - `scripts/update-eks.bat`: Script to update an existing EKS deployment with new Docker images or Kubernetes configuration changes
 - `scripts/teardown-stack.bat`: Unified script to tear down either ECS or EKS deployments